anhnguyenphi/Piano-Tiles-Clone/README.md

 # BoxTouch Game

-This is my game write by framework libgfx.
-This is framework write a game by Java.
+This is my game writed by framework [libgfx](https://github.com/libgdx/libgdx).
+This is framework write a game using Java.

-This is a game cloned from game named "Don't touch the title".
+This is a game cloned from game named "Don't Tap The White Tile".
 You can search it on Google Play or App Store.

 Thank you!